-As set forth in the description above, as part of the Horizon Program, a Financial Advisor may recommend a Dual Contract Manager to a Client, based on the Client's goals and objectives and the third-party manager's investment philosophy and policies.
-If the Client approves the recommendation, the Financial Advisor will assist such Client in establishing the relationship with the Dual Contract Manager, including entering into a separate advisory agreement.
-Due to this separate and direct relationship with each Dual Contract Manager, the Client is responsible for carefully reviewing all information provided by the Dual Contract Manager, and for determining the advisability of continuing the relationship.
-Stifel perform limited ongoing reviews of the Dual Contract Manager's services to the Client's account, generally limited to periodic reviews of regulatory status, portfolio composition and investment performance, among other factors.
-Clients should perform a more generalized review of the separate relationship with the Dual Contract Manager to determine whether to continue with the arrangement
+As set forth in the description above, as part of the Connect Program, a Financial Advisor may assist a Client in the selection of a Connect Adviser, based on the Client's goals and objectives and the Connect Adviser's investment philosophy and policies.
+The Financial Advisor will assist such Client in establishing the relationship with the Connect Adviser, including entering into a separate advisory agreement.
+Due to this separate and direct relationship with each Connect Adviser, Stifel performs limited ongoing reviews of the Connect Adviser's services to the Client's account, generally limited to periodic reviews of regulatory status, portfolio composition and investment performance, among other factors.
+Clients are responsible for carefully reviewing all information provided by the Connect Adviser to determine whether to continue with the arrangement

-Advisers in All Other Programs

-As further discussed in the section "Methods of Analysis, Investment Strategies and Risk of Loss" below, our staff conducts initial due diligence with respect to Advisers providing Portfolios made available in our Programs, and with respect to investment companies (or family of companies) that are seeking to make their mutual funds and/or ETFs available on our platforms.
-We also conduct ongoing due diligence with respect to Advisers and fund managers whose products (Portfolios, mutual funds or ETFs) are included on our separate Recommended Lists for Mutual Funds, Separately managed accounts ("SMAs") and ETFs.
-Our Recommended Lists contain products that, in the opinion of our due diligence staff, are among the strongest offerings of their product type available at Stifel.
+Advisers in All Other Programs (Other than Connect) As further discussed in the section "Methods of Analysis, Investment Strategies and Risk of Loss" below, our staff conducts initial due diligence with respect to Advisers providing Portfolios made available in our Programs, and with respect to investment companies (or family of companies) that are seeking to make their mutual funds and/or ETFs available on our platforms.
+We also conduct ongoing due diligence with respect to Advisers and fund managers whose products (Portfolios, mutual funds or ETFs) are included on our separate Recommended Lists for Mutual Funds, separately managed accounts ("SMAs") and/or ETFs.